q627598983/first/README.md

 # first
-Every thing starts with Hello World.
+Every thing starts with Hello a World.
 This is a place where a beganer write down some codes he learned.
-He is leaning now,with great sacrificed.
+He is leaning now,with great sacrifice.
 And more importantly,he wants to be a master.